cerner/smart-on-fhir-tutorial/source/index.html.md

 patient/Observation.read | Permission to read Observation resource for the current patient. openid, profile | Permission to retrieve information about the current logged-in user.
 Required for EHR launch. launch | Permission to obtain launch context when app is launched from an EHR.
-Required for EHR launch. launch/patient | When launching outside the EHR, ask for a patient to be selected at launch time.
+Required for EHR launch. launch/patient | Permission to have a patient be selected when performing a patient facing standalone launch.
 Required ONLY for patient standalone launch.
+Apps can choose to use user/Patient.read or user/Observation.read scopes and wouldn't need launch scope at all.
 See this section: [Standalone App Launch for Patient Access Workflow](#standalone-app-launch-for-patient-access-workflow). online_access | Request a refresh_token that can be used to obtain a new access token to replace an expired one, and that will be usable for as long as the end-user remains online.
 Required for EHR launch.

 For our app we will use Patient.read, Observation.read.